-The Basin was actively managed for many years prior to the Governor's signing of the SGMA in 2014, and is currently a very-low priority basin based on the 2019 DWR Basin Prioritization.
-Preparation of this GSP is further evidence of the commitment of the GSA participants to continue with the active management of the Basin even though a SGMA compliant GSP is not required for this very low priority basin.
+The Basin was actively managed for many years prior to the signing of the SGMA in 2014 and is currently a very-low priority basin based on the 2019 DWR Basin Prioritization.
 As a result of the Basin status and ongoing groundwater management activities, implementation of much of the GSP will occur on an as-needed basis to maintain the sustainable groundwater conditions of the Basin.
 Several projects and management actions are scheduled to be fully or partially completed within the first 5 years.